 This force arises directly from the Casimir energy in Eq. \eqref{e15}.
 Hence, we may associate this quantity with a Casimir force that acts due to the insertion of the boundary conditions in the system.
 Note that in the r.h.s, the first term in the above expression refers to the pure contribution of the compactified extra dimension, since there is no influence of $a$.
 Note also that the last term is due to the contribution $n=0$ from the sum in $n$.

-In Fig.\ref{fige0} we have plotted the Casimir force in Eq. \eqref{e16}, per unit area of the plates, in terms of the parameters $\beta$ (left) and $\alpha_{\phi}$ (right).
+In Fig.\ref{fige0} we have plotted the Casimir force in Eq. \eqref{e16}, per unit area of the plates, in terms of the parameters $\beta$ (left) and $\alpha_{A}$ (right).
 We can see that $\beta$ has a clear influence on the nature (attractive, repulsive or zero) of the force, as well as on its intensity.
-Similar behavior can be found in the investigation conducted, for instance, in Refs. \cite{deFarias:2020xms,deFarias:2021qdg}, reinforcing that the parameter $\beta$ can be used to control the nature of the force.
-We can also see that the force diverges as $\alpha_{\phi}$ becomes larger.
+Similar behaviour can be found in the investigation conducted, for instance, in Refs. \cite{deFarias:2020xms,deFarias:2021qdg}, reinforcing that the parameter $\beta$ can be used to control the nature of the force.
+We can also see that the force diverges as $\alpha_{A}$ becomes larger.

-In Fig.\ref{fige01}, on the other hand, it is shown the behavior of the Casimir force, per unit area of the plates, in terms of the ratio $a/\Tilde{b}$.
-The plot shows that for small values of this ratio, the Casimir force negatively increases (up to infinity), while for large values the Casimir force goes to constante positive value for each curve shown.
+In Fig.\ref{fige01}, on the other hand, it is shown the behaviour of the Casimir force, per unit area of the plates, in terms of the ratio $a/\Tilde{b}$.
+The plot shows that for small values of this ratio, the Casimir force negatively increases (up to infinity), while for large values the Casimir force goes to a constant positive value for each curve shown.